Kitoiro/Kitoiro/README.md

 for English:

 I'm angag/kitoiro; pronouns as written: she/her; I often play on the first Russian or the general first server; I often AFK; I draw and just love to hang out with someone; if I don't have the c+h tag, you can still join <3, but that's about it :p

+DON'T: If you don't have a s+h, please don't sit down; don't close; if you see I'm AFK, don't bother me (except for friends).

+If you want to meet/be friends, don't hesitate to PM me:3, because I often set the game to background.

 I play: Pony Town, Roblox, Minecraft, DBD, Manhunt, Cry of Fear, Hotline Miami, Marvel Rivals, CS:GO 2, "No, I'm not human," Sims 4, FnаF.